dzeke/ColoradoRiverCollaborate/LakeMeadWaterConservationProgramAnalysis/ICS/README.md

 In the voluntary conservation program, states reduce use from their historical allocations, leave the conserved water in Lake Mead, and withdraw the conserved water at a future date under certain restrictions.

+The plots:

-The plots compare the water conservation account balances to withdraw limits and mandatory conservation targets.
+1. Water conservation account balances and maximum limits.
+1. Water conservation account credits and debits and maximum limits.

 The plots support the analysis of the work: "Lake Mead Water Conservation Accounts: Examples, Successes, Challenges, and Potential Improvements post 2026."

 Program data are compiled from annual water accounting reports (Reclamation, 2024).